Opel Kapitän: Kapitän A (1964–1968)

 In 1964, Opel introduced the completely new KAD (Kapitän, Admiral, Diplomat) models; the Kapitän served as the base model of this three-tier model range.
+Again, there was a styling similarity with the Vauxhall Cresta PC.

-It was powered by the same engines as the contemporary Opel Admiral, namely a 2.6- or a 2.8-litre inline-six; a small number of Kapitäns even received the Chevrolet-sourced 4.6-liter V8.
-For the Austrian market, 580 Kapitän and Admiral models received the 2.5-liter version of the CIH six with an output of 112 PS in 1966 and 1967.
+It was powered by the same engines as the contemporary Opel Admiral, namely a 2.6- or a 2.8-litre inline-six; a small number of Kapitäns even received the Chevrolet-sourced 4.6-litre V8.
+For the Austrian market, 580 Kapitän and Admiral models received the 2.5-litre version of the CIH six with an output of 112 PS in 1966 and 1967.

 Like its more expensive brethren, the Kapitän was reworked in late 1967 and received rub strips, a new ZF steering and a collapsible steering column.
-At the same time, a new HL (Hochleistung = high-performance) version of the 2.8-liter six became available that put out 140 PS.
+At the same time, a new HL (Hochleistung = high-performance) version of the 2.8-litre six became available that put out 140 PS.

 The new KAD was considerably larger than the predecessor, which proved a hindrance in the marketplace.
 Sales of the Kapitän A fell sharply off; up to its discontinuation in November 1968 a total of 24,249 cars left the factory.
 The costlier Admiral and Diplomat models actually sold better.

 Kapitän B (1969–1970)

 The Kapitän B was introduced in March 1969 and was the last car bearing the Kapitän name.
-Engine options included a single-barrel carburetted 2.8-liter inline-six or a two-barrel version of the same, coupled either with a 4-speed manual or Opel's 3-speed automatic transmission.
+Engine options included a single-barrel carburetted 2.8-litre inline-six or a two-barrel version of the same, coupled either with a 4-speed manual or Opel's 3-speed automatic transmission.
 The modernized body was marginally shorter and narrower, by about 5 cm in both dimensions, but still proved too large and American-looking for European buyers.

 Production ended in May 1970, as buyers of large cars preferred more equipment and prestige.
 The more up-market Admiral and Diplomat lived on until July 1976 and July 1977, respectively.
 After a brief period without a full-sized Opel, the range was replaced by the Senator in 1978.

 Only 4,976 Kapitän B models were built in 15 months.